-Store mixture in the refrigerator.
+Store mixture in the refrigerator for 5-7 days.

-Tips on Miel Milk
+Tips on Honey Cinnamon Miel Milk

-Place 1 tablespoon ground cinnamon in the middle of a small piece of cheesecloth.
+- If you don’t have a cinnamon stick - Place 1 tablespoon ground cinnamon in the middle of a small piece of cheesecloth.
 Carefully gather the edges of the cheesecloth, making sure the cinnamon stays in the middle.
 Tie the cheesecloth tightly shut with kitchen string and add to the mixture to infuse.

-Use unflavored dental floss.
+- If you don’t have kitchen string - Use unflavored dental floss.
 (Seriously!)